 Collecting quality data begins with selecting the right participants.
 A phrase common in many research circles is that participant selection should be “fit for purpose.”
 This means the participants a researcher selects for a study should be well suited for finding answers to the questions that motivated the study.

 However, data quality does not end with participant selection.
 As the study progresses, researchers also need to be aware of different threats to data quality and should know how to manage these threats through data analysis.
-So let’s look at some threats to data quality and practical ways to minimize their impact on your data.
+Here, we examine some threats to data quality and practical ways to minimize their impact on your data.

 Ensuring data quality is a continuous process that evolves as a research project progresses.
 After researchers select the right participants and the right measures for their study, there are several ways to ensure participants are attentive, honest and engaged with the study during data collection.

-Selecting the right participants for a research project is a complicated decision.
-Often, the decision is influenced by the research question and by convenience.
-But when researchers are selecting among different sources of online participants, it is worth considering how different platforms may help or hinder the pursuit of quality data.
+Selecting the right participants for a research project is a complicated decision that is often influenced by the research question and convenience.
+When researchers are selecting among different sources of online participants, it is worth considering how different platforms may help or hinder the pursuit of quality data.

-How can researchers ensure participants remain attentive during online studies?
+How can researchers ensure people remain attentive during online studies?
 One way is to design interesting studies.
-However, even if the content of a study isn’t naturally engaging, researchers can ensure the study is well designed, instructions are clear, and that participants understand the importance of paying attention and responding honestly.
+However, even if the content of a study isn’t naturally engaging, researchers can ensure the study is well designed, instructions are clear, and that respondents understand the importance of paying attention and giving honest answers.

 Beyond study design options, researchers can include multiple brief attention check questions.
 During data analysis, participants’ success on the attention check questions should be used to help evaluate the quality of data and to decide whether to remove participants from the dataset.